The Diary of a Young Girl: Publication in English

-In 1950, the Dutch translator Rosey E. Pool made a first translation of the diary, which was never published.
+In 1950, the Dutch translator Rosey E. Pool made a first English translation of the diary, which was never published.
 At the end of 1950, another translator was found to produce an English-language version.
 Barbara Mooyaart-Doubleday was contracted by Vallentine Mitchell in England, and by the end of the following year, her translation was submitted, now including the deleted passages at Otto Frank's request.
 As well, Judith Jones, while working for the publisher Doubleday, read and recommended the Diary, pulling it out of the rejection pile.
 Jones recalled that she came across Frank's work in a slush pile of material that had been rejected by other publishers; she was struck by a photograph of the girl on the cover of an advance copy of the French edition.
 "I read it all day", she noted.
 "When my boss returned, I told him, 'We have to publish this book.'
 He said, 'What?
 That book by that kid?'"
 She brought the diary to the attention of Doubleday's New York office.
 "I made the book quite important because I was so taken with it, and I felt it would have a real market in America.
 It's one of those seminal books that will never be forgotten", Jones said.

 The book appeared in the United States and in the United Kingdom in 1952, becoming a best-seller.
 The introduction to the English publication was written by Eleanor Roosevelt.

-In 1989, an English edition of this appeared under the title of The Diary of Anne Frank: The Revised Critical Edition, including Mooyaart-Doubleday's translation and Anne Frank's versions A and B, based on the Dutch critical version of 1986.
+In 1989, an English edition of this appeared under the title of The Diary of Anne Frank: The Critical Edition, including Mooyaart-Doubleday's translation and Anne Frank's versions A and B, based on the Dutch critical version of 1986.
 A new translation by Susan Massotty, based on the original texts, was published in 1995.

+In 2018, Ari Folman, a son of Holocaust survivors, adapted The Diary of a Young Girl into a graphic novel illustrated by David Polonsky.

 Other languages

 The work was translated in 1950 into German and French, before it appeared in 1952 in the US in English.
 The critical version was also translated into Chinese.
-As of 2019, the website of the Anne Frank House records translations in over 70 languages.
+By 2014, over 35 million copies had been published, in 65 languages; as of 2019, the website of the Anne Frank House records translations in over 70 languages.